noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 Hong-Ming Chiu (hmchiu2@illinois.edu)

 ## Overview
 This is the final project for IE 534 / CS 547 Deep Learning at the UIUC.
 The final project is known as a deep dive project.
+The project was separated into five milestones.

 ## Problem Statement
 For this project, we will be predicting the price of energy provided by MISO (Midcontinent Independent System Operator).
 We are given different features, including Forecasted Load, Day Ahead Energy Price, Time, Energy prices in surrounding states and Predicted weather, and will be using recurrent neural networks to predict the price.
 The label (actual energy price) is the ground truth.
 We will try to predict the label.